SubhamKarmakar24/snapshot/README.md

 <br />

-*\*\*This app doesn't have a production build yet, and its first version would be released upon finishing the To - Dos below*
+*\*\*This app doesn't have a production build yet, and its first version would be released upon finishing the Immediate To - Dos*